csci3155-s13/CSCI3155Paper-jach9009/Paper.md

 over Array to WrappedArray.
 This ensures that the WrappedArray type is only used when an array needs to be converted to a sequence.
 Strings have a similar application.

+Unlike in Java, Scala permits instance creations such as Array[T], with T being a type parameter.
+In order to implement this, additional runtime information describing type T must be acquired since Java does not have a uniform array representation.
+The Manifest mechanism in Scala 2.8 yields this information about type T with a Manifest[T] object.
+ClassManifest does the same, and these can be used knowing only the top-level class of type T. The GenericArray class in Scala 2.8 allows array creation without a class manifest, because they have a uniform representation in that all elements are kept in an Array[AnyRef].
+GenericArray allows the programmer to use a generic array if the class manifest is impossible to get (with Manifest[T].)
+The only time GeneticArray is used is with the sortWith method of class Seq.
+*code example*

+The new Scala collection framework fixes the array problems that have caused issues in the language.
+There are various benefits of this change.
+For one, much of the compiler "magic" is removed.
+Multiple features are new to Scala and very useful.
+Prioritization of implicates is allowed, manifests yield type information at runtime, and context bounds can be easier to use with some types of implicit arguments or parameters.